ProfFan/phabritex/README.md

 First clone the `render2katex` utility [here](https://github.com/ProfFan/render2katex).
 Install as guided to somewhere outside the Phabricator directory.

-Copy all files into the `phabricator` directory and manually patch the one file (to add the KaTeX CSS).
+Copy all files into the `phabricator` directory and manually patch two files (to add the KaTeX CSS).

 Patch `<phabricator>/webroot/rsrc/css/core/remarkup.css`, change the header into: